 Posted: Thu 6th May 2021

 ZMOT stands for 'zero moment of truth'.
-It's a fancy acronym, created by Google (and still very useful) to describe the point before 'buyers' and 'seeders' know about your brand or product yet.
-This is the point they are seeking out a solution.
+It's a fancy acronym, created by Google (and still very useful) to describe the point before 'buyers' and 'seeders' know about your brand or product.
+This is the point they are seeking a solution.

 This could happen in a shop at the counter with a QR code.
 It could be a review shared online about a product, or on a social network; it could be a point in a YouTube explainer video, or even the advert between, or the retargeting campaign of a brand about a sister product.